Arnaldo Ferraguti: History

 He was born in Ferrara but trained at the Accademia di Belle Arti of Naples, then under the leadership of Domenico Morelli.
 He befriended the painter Francesco Paolo Michetti and his circle at Francavilla al Mare.

-In 1891, he married Olga Treves, granddaughter of the editors Emilio and Giuseppe Treves.
+In 1891, he married Olga Treves, granddaughter of the publishers Emilio and Giuseppe Treves and was employed to illustrate their magazine L'Illustrazione Italiana.
 He erected a villa in Pallanza where he taught painting, and attended salons in the nearby Villa Cordelia of Giuseppe Treves.
 He died in Forlì in 1925.

 Works

 In 1887, he exhibited a series of pastel studies in Venice.